-Hampshire Hikes & Historical Sites
+South Coast Walks & Historical Sites

-Bring intriguing coastal trails and history alive in South Hampshire.
+Bring intriguing coastal trails and history alive in South Hampshire

 Upon your arrival in the towns and cities of Armenia, you will quickly notice how big a part Christianity plays in Armenian culture.
 This is no coincidence; Armenia was the first country to adopt Christianity as the state religion.

 Choosing to venture around Armenia on foot means that you open yourself up to the opportunity to really absorb the sights and sounds of this magnificent country.
-Take in the beautiful freshwater lake of Sevan, which sits 6,000 feet above sea level and is surrounded by towering mountain scenery.
+Take in the beautiful sites from the shores of Lake Sevan, which sits 6,000 feet above sea level and is surrounded by towering mountain scenery.